 My body tensed up.
 I felt my insides shaking, jittering with anxiety.
 As I continued to speak, my voice quivered.
 The lump in my throat was so large I thought I’d explode.

 These symptoms were not foreign to me.
-They’re symptoms I’ve written about in my eguide.
+They’re symptoms I’ve written about in my EGUIDE, “Emotions: Secret Weapons That Heal, 6 steps for achieving emotional freedom.”
 A simple ticket, a simple interaction, had caused my body to go into panic.
 It was no longer about a ticket at this point, it was about how this one police officer was treating me as a human being.

 He, in his choice to discredit me, shut me down, and shut me up had become an authority figure.
 Not just any authority figure either, but one on a narcissistic power trip.
 He managed in one short interaction to make me feel inferior, horrible, dumb, stupid, and immense self-doubt.